 You are not doing your True Will as long as you are delusional about what you really want, mistaken about the factual consequences of your actions, and confused about your value system.
 To do what you truly want, you must truly know what you want.
 You must be clear about your personal moral code.
-The further away your subjective morality is from objective morality, the more you should doubt that your will is true—unless you know in your heart of hearts, know in your ‘blood’ that another value (life, freedom, power, whatever it may be) trumps justice in a particular situation.
+The further away your subjective morality is from objective morality, the more you should doubt that your will is true—unless you know in your heart of hearts, know in your ‘blood’ that another value (life, health, freedom, power, whatever it may be) trumps justice in a particular situation.

 It is also important to understand the political dimension of what I am saying here.
-The principle of rationality and objective morality, albeit valuable, can be misused to legitimize the power of a certain political class that seeks world domination through globalization:
+The principle of objective morality, albeit valuable, can be misused to legitimize the power of a certain political class that seeks world domination through globalization:

 Aspiring to uninterrupted growth of capital and to the permanent reign of social engineering, this New Class provides the manpower for the media, large national and multinational firms, and international organisations.
 This New Class produces and reproduces everywhere the same type of person: cold-blooded specialists, rationality detached from day-to-day realities.
 It also engenders abstract individualism, utilitarian beliefs, a superficial humanitarianism, indifference to history, an obvious lack of culture, isolation from the real world, the sacrifice of the real to the virtual […].
 All of this fits in with the tactic of mergers and the globalisation of worldwide domination.
 (Alain de Benoist & Charles Champetier, Manifesto for a European Renaissance, p.
 36)

-If we as a European people value rationality and objective morality over freedom and culture, we may be able to claim moral high ground, though at the cost of being buried in the physical low ground.
+If we as a European people value objective morality over freedom and culture, we may be able to claim moral high ground, though at the cost of being buried in the physical low ground.